Rosemary Low tells us about good and bad foods for Parrots.

-Parrots and mangoes
+Parrots and mangos

-Mangoes are readily available in supermarkets yet relatively few people feed fresh mango.
+Mangos are readily available in supermarkets yet relatively few people feed fresh mango.
 Forget the dried form, found in some Parrot mixtures.
 It is high in sugar and a virtually useless food.
 In supermarkets many of these fruits come from Peru.

 They are green on the exterior and usually it will be necessary to leave them to ripen.
 (Don’t store them whole in a fridge.)
 If gentle pressure reveals a degree of softness, they are ripe to eat.

 I never cut up fruit and feed as a salad, as many Parrot owners do.
 I feed it in a manner which allows my birds to forage, usually from a hanger.
-However, it is difficult to hang up mangoes so I take a slice off the side to expose the golden fruit, with skin intact, and put the mango in a hook-on stainless steel dish.
+However, it is difficult to hang up mangos so I take a slice off the side to expose the golden fruit, with skin intact, and put the mango in a hook-on stainless steel dish.

-The flesh of the ripe mango is very much like a tinned peach in flavor, consistency and colour.
+The flesh of the ripe mango is very much like a tinned peach in flavour, consistency and colour.
 But it is much healthier, having one of the highest Vitamin A content of any food we can offer to our birds.
 It is also rich in essential minerals such as potassium and magnesium.

-My Conures relish mangoes but I needed to persevere in offering it before this happened!
+My Conures relish mangos but I needed to persevere in offering it before this happened!
 On one occasion I saw that they were not only eating the flesh.
 They were gnawing away at the stone (large seed) and had eaten the inner part of the seed – see photo.